algo74/MLCourse/HW3/README.md

 Unfortunately, `K.gradients` did not work with the original model.
 I had to rebuild the model and then set its weights from the old model (otherwise I would have to redo Problems 1 & 2).

-I visualized one properly classified dog, one properly classified cat, one cat missclassified as dog, and one dog missclassified as cat.
+I visualized one properly classified dog, one properly classified cat, one cat misclassified as dog, and one dog misclassified as cat.

 Areas that resemble cats more than dogs are blue and areas that resemble dogs more than cats are red/yellow.